jaaclaine/100-days-of-code/README.md

 ###### DAY 064
 - Spend lot and lot time on my Twitter Bot because of an mistake ): but I learned a lot with that
 - Now I am so excited because I am almost finish my bot :gem:
+###### DAY 065
+- A twitter bot was never in my plans and it was just one of most amazing thing that i've build now is finished and running